gabrielb98/azure-docs-powershell-aip/Azure Information Protection/docs-conceptual/overview.md

     For more information about when to use these PowerShell cmdlets and to see groupings of cmdlets by administration tasks, see [Administering Azure Rights Management by Using Windows PowerShell](/information-protection/deploy-use/administer-powershell).

-    For installation instructions, see [Installing Windows PowerShell for Azure Rights Management](/information-protection/deploy-use/install-powershell)
+    For installation instructions, see [Installing the AADRM PowerShell module](/information-protection/deploy-use/install-powershell)

 - **AzureInformationProtection**